Be happy in the moment, that’s enough. Each moment is all we need, not more.

 Savor your meals.
 Stop having a conversation, watching TV, or checking your phone while eating.
 Eliminate any distractions and savor the taste, the colors, and the flavors of your food.
 It will undoubtedly change your perspective and eventually your whole relationship with food.
 Similarly, savor the taste, warmth, and flavor of your coffee.
 Let every sip wake up your senses and be grateful for the richness of your tastes.

-Treat yourself with a bath and enjoy it.
-Make it something else than a 10 minute shower.
+Treat yourself to a bath and enjoy it.
+Make it something else than a 10-minute shower.
 Make it count.
 Make it memorable.
 It is one of the best ways to let everything behind and focus on the present.
 Use some lavender essential oil and let the warmth of the water work.
 Feel your muscles starting to relax, enjoy the delightful scent, and appreciate the quietness around.
 Be grateful for all.

 Start a gratitude journal.
 When you settle down before bed, try to spend a few minutes reflecting on the day that just ended, and write down three things you are grateful for and anything that made you happy or made you laugh – anything.
 Be grateful for your journal – it trains your brain to scan the world for the positive.